COVID-19 TRAVEL PROTOCOL IN PERU

 I DO NOT SPEAK SPANISH… IS THERE A TRANSLATOR IN THE CENTRE?

 HOW DO I GET TO IQUITOS?
 WHAT AIRLINES FLY TO IQUITOS?

 Make sure you have enough time to comfortably change flights during your transit in Lima so that you don’t miss your flight to Iquitos if your first flight gets delayed.

 HOW DO I GET FROM IQUITOS AIRPORT TO YOSI OCHA?

 HOW CAN I PAY FOR MY RETREAT?

-You can book your retreat by paying 30% of the total amount through our website using the secure PayPal platform:
+You can book your retreat by paying 30% of the total amount through a Bank Wire Transfer or on our website using the secure PayPal platform:

 - by credit card WITHOUT having a PayPal account